 Abstract

 It is widely recognized that Shakespeare’s verse lines grew progressively longer as his career unfolded.
 Scholars have traditionally used this fact, among others, to date the plays.
 Drawing on both published and original data relating to their syntactical structures, this essay constructs a new chronology for 41 dramatic texts, and parts of texts, by Shakespeare.
-This chronology is based on a constrained correspondence analysis (CCA) of the plays’ internal pauses, qualified in relation to a primary component analysis (PCA) of other of their verbal features.
+This chronology is based on a constrained correspondence analysis (CCA) of the plays’ internal pauses, qualified in relation to a principal component analysis (PCA) of other of their verbal features.
 The result is a more specific ordering of the Shakespeare canon than has previously been available.
 Employing bootstrapping methodology to suggest probable boundaries for its composition, we locate each text at a specific moment relative to periods during which the Elizabethan playhouses were open.
 Because recent scholarship has established the Shakespearean authorship of several disputed texts, and has been able to identify the specific portions that Shakespeare contributed to others, our enhanced data set augments previous analyses in scope as well as precision.

 1 Introduction